These scarecrow treat jars for kids are perfect to fill with your kids favorite fall treat. We used leftover Halloween candy in one.

 Thanksgiving is here!

-These mini scarecrow treat jars are perfect for the kids Thanksgiving table, as afternoon snacks for the kids, or to hand out to the neighborhood kids.
+These mini scarecrow treat jars are perfect for the kids Thanksgiving table, as afternoon snacks, or to hand out to the neighborhood kids.

 These treat jars were inspired by some I made for The Centsible Life last fall using leftover Halloween candy.